 - Appoint a medical treatment decision maker (who will make decisions on behalf of a person when they no longer have decision making capacity).

 - Appoint a support person (who will assist a person to make decisions for themselves, by collecting and interpreting information or assisting the person to communicate their decisions).

-By changing the legislation Victorians can have confidence in the health system, which will respect their decisions about medical treatment.
+This Act ensures Victorians can have confidence in the health system, which will respect their decisions about medical treatment.

 The Act does not authorise physician assisted dying and, as the Standing Committee on Legal and Social Issues found, this is a separate issue to advance care planning.

 The law supports a person’s rights when it comes to medical treatment in Victoria in the following ways:

 - a person has the right to refuse medical treatment in most circumstances

 - the medical practitioner must usually seek the person’s consent prior to carrying out medical treatment